-While the purpose of cover letters is very clear, there might still be some things that are running through your head.
+While the purpose of cover letters is evident, there may be things you are confused about.
 You may be wondering how long your cover letter should be.
 How many details of your past experiences do you have to write or share?
 Do you need to hit a specific number of words?
 Well, keep on reading to know the answers to these questions.

 The length of cover letters is an important thing to consider when applying for your dream job.
 According to best practice, a cover letter should not be less than a half-page and no longer than one page.
 Too short cover letters can give the impression that you are not genuinely interested in the job or just applied in a rush.
-On the other hand, making it too long can cause hiring professionals to lose interest quickly and be tempted to skip reading it.
+On the other hand, making it too long can cause hiring professionals to lose interest quickly.

-As a job seeker, you should keep in mind that hiring professionals don’t always have extra time to read long cover letters.
-In fact, Saddleback College findings revealed that 70% of employers they surveyed prefer a less than a page cover letter, and 25% said that the shorter, the better.
-In addition, another study showed that people’s attention span has changed and markedly decreased over the past several years.
-This is why it is important to have a concise cover letter that narrates your qualifications and experiences in the most engaging way possible.
+As a job seeker, you should remember that hiring professionals don’t always have the time to read lengthy cover letters.
+In fact, Saddleback College findings revealed that 70% of employers surveyed prefer a less than a page cover letter, and 25% said that the shorter the cover letter, the better.
+In addition, another study showed that people’s attention span has markedly decreased over the past several years.
+Thus, it is vital to keep the cover letter concise and crisp to increase your chances of getting noticed.

 How many words should a cover letter have?

 Sometimes, the company may provide writing directions for the cover letter in the job advertisement.
 They may state a word limit or include a writing prompt or questions you need to answer.
 In such a case, remember to stick to the employer’s instructions when writing your cover letter.